ab1355/371GPT/README.md

 - Docker and Docker Compose OR Podman
 - Terraform 1.4+ (for cloud deployment)
-- AWS Account (for cloud deployment) or local Kubernetes setup
+- OVH Cloud Account (for hosting) or local Kubernetes setup
 - Python 3.10+

 ### Running with Docker